 The second course supporting the AIC Plan for Excellence (APEX) will build upon the foundation of AIC1140.
 In this course, students will explore personal assessment and motivation, examine personal and professional goals, learn about internship and scholarship opportunities and their benefits, investigate leadership, and develop portfolios and a resume.
+This course is only for students who were enrolled beginning in Fall 2020.
 PREREQUISITE: AIC1140